 The board of issues includes the advertising of corporate securities, Value shares, preference offers and debentures by offering them to the public.

 - Post-issue exercises: It incorporates an assortment of application forms, screening of uses, choosing portion methodology, mailing of allocation letters, share authentications and discount orders

 - Pre-issue exercises: They plan duplicates of prospectus and send it to SEBI and afterwards document them to Registrar of Companies they help the organizations in repairing the costs for their issues

 5. Helps In Managing the Portfolio of Its Clients:

 The merchant banker aides the investor in issues relating to investment choices.
 The viable administration of Securities Tax assessment and inflation are considered while prompting on investment in different securities.
 Investments are done in a way that ensures maximum returns and minimum risk.

-Merchant banker goes about as mediators among offer or and offer, arranges method of instalment.
-The merger is a blend of at least two organizations into one organization where one endures and the other loses its identity Takeover is the buy by one organization procuring controlling revenue in the share trading capital of another organization.
+Merchant banker goes about as mediators among offer or and offer, arranges method of installment.
+The merger is a blend of at least two organizations into one organization where one endures and the other loses its identity.
+Takeover is the buy by one organization procuring controlling revenue in the share capital of another organization.

 The Bottom Line

 The role of merchant banker is quite vast.
 Where commercial bank offers general banking facilities like opening a bank account, lending money to people, merchant banking, however, offers a wide spectrum of financial services to multinational corporations and high net worth clients.

 Also, merchant bank provides financial services like fundraising for SMEs to scale their business to an upper level.
 The availability of merchant banks in India is less than commercial banks, despite they are in equal demand as commercial banks.